ROMAHKAO/KotScript/possible_syntax.md

-There is no need for things such as semicolons, since KotScript can figure out where the statements end, on its own.
+There is no need for things such as semicolons, since KotScript can figure out where the statements end, without any help.

 ### Variable types

-In KotScript, variables will tend to stick with the datatype of the **first* value.
+In KotScript, variables will tend to stick with the datatype of the **first* assigned value.

 Variables will not migrate their types on their own, so the following code will not function: